 Listing your stressors out on paper will help shed light on what is causing you the most stress right now.
 It’s important to know that this exercise may also cause you to feel overwhelmed, and it’s okay if you need to take a deep breath, step away and come back to your list later on.
 The goal of doing this isn’t to create a to-do list or tackle every single item, it’s just to get a better understanding of things that might be contributing to stress.

 After you’ve created a list and can identify how the various items make you feel, ask yourself why.

 For example, if the most stressful item on your list is an upcoming assignment, ask yourself why.
 Maybe it feels like there is too much to do and not enough time or perhaps you’re not sure how to begin.
 Once you’ve determined why the items on your list are causing stress, you can start breaking them up into smaller tasks to tackle.
-Start by focusing on things you can accomplish within 5 to 10 minutes.
+Start by focusing on things you can accomplish within five to ten minutes.
 It could be as simple as emailing your professor with questions, organizing your citations or creating an intro slide in PowerPoint.

 3. Prioritize your time